SCA Underwriting

 Monthly cash flows for the full hold period, with annual summaries.

-Total Levered Cash FlowAfter debt service
+Total Levered Cash FlowAfter all debt service

 This sheet flows into the Waterfall for GP/LP splits.